sethkrasnianski/docs/cart/get_cart_identifier_item_id.md

 <!--
 @title GET cart/:identifier/item/:id
 @author Moltin Ltd
-@description Gets an item from the cart with a given ID
+@description Gets an item from the cart with a given identifier

 @sidebar 1
 @family Cart